A new algorithm for computing branching rules and Clebsch-Gordan coefficients of unitary representations of compact groups: Appendix

-\phantomsection\addtocontents{toc}{ \contentsline{subsection}{A.2.2.
-1em Clebsch--Gordan coefficients for the spin system $1/2\times 1/2\times 3/2$}{24}{section*.24}} \bookmark[dest=section*.24,level=1]{A.2.2.
-1em Clebsch--Gordan coefficients for the spin system $1/2$ \text{x} $1/2$ \text{x} $3/2$} A.2.2.\;\,\textbf{Clebsch--Gordan coefficients for the spin system $1/2\times 1/2\times 3/2$.} To test the capabilities of our algorithm, we will compute the Clebsch--Gordan coefficients of a system of three spin particles.
-These coefficients can be obtained from suitable choices of coefficients of products of two spins, for that reason, there are no tables for systems with more than two spins.
+To test the capabilities of our algorithm, we will compute the Clebsch--Gordan coefficients of a system of three spin particles.
+These coefficients can be obtained from suitable choices of coefficients of products of two spins, for that reason, there are no exhaustive tables for systems with more than two particles.

 The standard procedure consists in first reducing the representation of the first two particles, then reducing the result with the next particle, and so on, until there are no particles left.
-In our case, the product of three particles with spin $1/2$, $1/2$ and $3/2$ yields
+In our case, the product of three particles with spin $1/2$, $1/2$ and $3/2$ yields:

 this is, two irreps of momentum $1/2$ and $5/2$ with multiplicity one and other of momentum $3/2$ with multiplicity two.

 In the first step, we block-diagonalize the first two spins: